BRC Certification Explained for Canadian Businesses

 What is BRC certification?

-The BRC standard outlines specific requirements that help businesses confirm that their food products are safe, legal, and consistently high-quality.
+The BRC standard outlines clear requirements that help businesses confirm their food products are safe, legal, and consistently high-quality.

 Why is BRC certification important for Canadian food manufacturers?

-BRC certification helps Canadian manufacturers demonstrate their commitment to food safety and quality.
+BRC certification helps Canadian manufacturers demonstrate a strong commitment to food safety and quality.

-It is especially useful for businesses exporting to international markets, where BRC certification is often mandatory for entry.
+It is especially useful for businesses that export to global markets where BRC certification is often mandatory.

 The certification also helps businesses: